freeman42x/blog/Articles/Agda dependently typed programming language self-paced study group.md

 Agda is a dependently typed programming language.
 Because of strong typing and dependent types, Agda can be used as a proof assistant, allowing to prove mathematical theorems (in a constructive setting) and to run such proofs as algorithms.

+## Study material

+We will be going through the [Programming Language Foundations in Agda](https://plfa.github.io/) which is an introduction to programming language theory using the proof assistant Agda:

 ## Schedule - self-paced study

+So that as many interested people as possible can benefit from participating in this study in an efficient manner we will have the study be self-paced.
+This means that there are no deadlines except the ones you will self-impose.

 ## Editors